 How appropriate for this part owner and former NHL star to have an ice rink!

-Guests are encouraged to bring their own skates, but you can also rent them for $10.
+Guests are encouraged to bring their own skates and helmets, but you can also rent them for $10.
 I figured I’d be doing a lot more outdoor activities this winter and actually bought my own pair of skates from Canadian Tire and I love them.
 I did get mine on sale, but here’s a similar pair (and less money, too!)